danthedeckie/Marlinespike/README.md

 Basics are working, our next generation site is working with this now, still a lot of cleaning up and polishing needed before 'production ready'.
+_WARNING_: The plugin system is still *very much* in progress, and so probably won't work as expected.

 ## Requirements: